canvaskisa/switch-match/README.md

 ```

 ## Usage
-Pass the `value` to match as the fisrt argument and the `object` to match as the second argument.
+Pass the `value` to match as the first argument and the `object` to match as the second argument.
 Also you need to provide `_` default value, it will be returned if nothing else matched.
-Is you provide a `function` as a value, it will be called with matched `key` and it's result will be returned.
+If you provide a `function` as a value, it will be called with matched `key` and it's result will be returned.
 ```js
 var match = require('switch-match');